 What type of anaesthetic is used for blepharoplasty surgery?

-At botonics, we usually use a local anaesthetic which means the procedure is safer, does not require a hospital stay and recovery is quicker and easier for the client.
+At botonics, we usually use a local anaesthetic when operating on the upper eyelids.
 While some clients may feel uneasy about being awake during the procedure, rest assured that the combination of a gentle sedative and support of caring staff make clients less anxious than they expect.
 If the lower eyebags also need to be operated on, then usually sedation or a general anaesthetic is recommended by the surgeon.

 How long is the recovery for blepharoplasty?

 We suggest taking it easy for the first week.
 While most clients can return to work within a few days, vigorous activity should be avoid for the first week.
 Bruising and swelling can take about 7 – 10 days to clear enough for clients to feel comfortable in social gatherings.
 You can wear glasses and/or make-up to help conceal the bruising and swelling.

 How much time do I need to take off of work for a blepharoplasty procedure?

 The skin around the eyes heals surprisingly fast, but varies from person to person.
 Most clients are able to return to work after about a week or two.
 However, due to bruising and swelling, you may wish to hold off on any major social engagements for a month or so.

 Will blepharoplasty help with dark circles under my eyes?